taolei87/icml17_knn/lm/README.md

 The model obtains the state-of-the-art result on PTB, getting a test perplexity of ~64.

-The following techniques have been adopted for STOA results:
+The following techniques have been adopted for SOTA results:
 - [Varational dropout](http://papers.nips.cc/paper/6241-a-theoretically-grounded-application-of-dropout-in-recurrent-neural-networks)
 - [Highway connections](https://arxiv.org/abs/1505.00387)
 - [Weight tying](https://arxiv.org/abs/1608.05859) between word vectors and softmax output embeddings